-Transcripts are available upon request from the Secretary to the Campus Director and with proper identification.
+Transcripts are available upon request from the Student Services Secretary and with proper identification.

 Release of Student Information

 Information about students and former students gathered by Canadian Valley Technology Center is of two types: Directory and Confidential.
 Any information shall be released according to the following policy: